Only a Fool Would Say That

 "Only a Fool Would Say That" is a song by the American rock band Steely Dan from their 1972 debut album Can't Buy a Thrill, written by Donald Fagen and Walter Becker.

-Background

-"Only a Fool Would Say That" is a song with lyrics rumoured to mock John Lennon’s 1971 song "Imagine".
-In 2024, American Songwriter claimed that the lyrics were chiding Lennon for "being out of touch with reality."
+Composition

+Steely Dan biographer Anthony Robustelli interpreted "Only a Fool Would Say That" as a depiction of "two disparate characters, one for each verse; the first, a more optimistic hippie-like character, the second a downtrodden working stiff."
+In the chorus and bridge the narrator, a misanthropic and paranoid character who believes that "Anybody on the street has murder in his eyes", rebukes both the hippie and the working stiff and says their respective dreams are unrealistic.

+Another biographer, Jez Rowden, theorized that the song was "a repudiation of the hippy dream of 1968.
+This is particularly true of the chorus, where talk of 'a world where all is free' is deemed foolish and appears to be a dig at the likes of John Lennon, salad days of kids playing cowboys and Indians turning to the anti-war sentiments of young adulthood at the height of Vietnam, all of this at odds with the 'nine to five' necessity of the working man."

-The track ends with the phrase "Solamente un tonto diría eso", Spanish for "only a fool would say that", spoken by Jeff "Skunk" Baxter.
+The track ends with a loose Spanish translation of the title, spoken by Jeff "Skunk" Baxter.

 Release

 "Only a Fool Would Say That" was released in March 1973 as the B-side to the single "Reelin' In the Years".

 Reception

 Mojo magazine ranked it number 25 in their list of Steely Dan's 30 greatest songs.
 The British broadcast service BBC called it "quintessential Dan: mellifluous yet mordant, easy on the ear but as caustic as any dissection of the American dream."